 - Cook Time: 30 minutes

 - Cuisine: Neapolitan

 - You should have about a cup of this cauliflower paste.
-Add that to a large bowl and mix in the rest of the ingredients until a soft dough forms.
+Add it to a large bowl and mix in the rest of the ingredients until a soft dough forms.

 - Roast for 25-30 minutes until the cauliflower crust is golden in color and lightly browned on the edges.

-- Add your favorite toppings and pop it in the oven for an extra 5 minutes.
+- Add your favorite toppings and pop it in the oven for another 5 minutes to make it extra crispy.

 - Calories: 278